dslm4515/MLFS-S6-Bootscripts/README.md

 ln -sv /etc/s6/db/${new_db} /etc/s6/db/current
 ```

-Services an be enabled or disabled after boot:
+Services can be enabled or disabled after boot:
 ```
 # Enable a service that was not enabled at boot
 sudo s6-rc -u change ${service_name}